aesthetic-suite/framework/docs/formats/web/css.md

 }
 ```

-And apply your classes to HTML as normal.
+And apply the classes to HTML as normal.

 ```html
 <button type="button" class="button">Continue</button>